 (iii) nitrogen-13 13N, is made by bombarding oxygen atoms with protons

-A cyclotron can be used positron emitting radioisotopes (beta plus emitters) are made for PET scanning in medicine.
+A cyclotron can be used to produce positron emitting radioisotopes (beta plus emitters) used for PET scanning in medicine.

 Other uses of particle accelerators